Kiwi shoppers spent $1.6 billion online on physical goods in quarter four of 2023 (Q4 2023), up 5% on Q4 2022.

 This was the third consecutive quarter where we saw online transactions grow and the online average basket size fall, compared to the same quarter in 2022.

-Instore shopping basket values remained approximately stable.
-This can suggest shoppers were likely utilising the convenience of researching online to find better value options.
+The instore shopping basket value stayed about the same.
+This may suggest shoppers were utilising the convenience of researching online to find better value options.

 In each of the months through the quarter there were more people shopping online than a year ago, with shopper numbers about 4% higher for Q4 2023 compared to Q4 2022.
 This added positively to the quarter’s spending increase.